 This is your registration form for the draw for a spot at Swiss-Ski’s JUSKILA winter sports camp.
-You will be notified by email after the draw if you have won and may participate in JUSKILA.
+You will find out if you have won and can participate in JUSKILA after the draw, via email at the beginning of September.

 p